 - It’s yours!
 A lot of people choose WordPress over Blogger because everything on the site is yours.
 Besides hosting your blog on a server.

 - Make it anything you want.
-Not only can WordPress be a platform for blogging, you could also create a membership site, a store front, or a web page for a business.
-Really anything you want since it’s an open source platform.
+Not only can WordPress be a platform for blogging, but you could also create a membership site, a storefront, or a web page for a business.
+Really anything you want since it’s an open-source platform.

 - Theme Options.
 There are thousands of theme options to make your site look professional, compared to the out of the box Blogger platform.